Doctors Note Logo

 • Many other conditions can mimic MS — proper evaluation is essential.

-If you're concerned about your symptoms, take the first step by checking them with a free online tool for Multiple Sclerosis (MS) — it only takes a few minutes and can help you decide whether to seek medical care right away.
+If you're concerned about your symptoms, take the first step today and use this free symptom checker to get personalized insights in just a few minutes and find out whether you should seek medical care right away.

 Most importantly, if you are experiencing symptoms that feel severe, sudden, or life-threatening, speak to a doctor immediately or seek emergency medical care.